Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

 In summary, the overall objective function is:

 where $\lambda$s are coefficients to weight the contribution of each loss.

-\paragraph{Implementation} In our implementation, $T$ (the length of the input pose sequences) is 16, $T'$ (the length of the output pose sequences) is 128 and $T''$ (the length of the input pose sequences to $D_{pl}$) is 16. $C$ (the number of categories of the latent code $c$) is 15. $G_p$ consists of seven unidimensional convolutional layers and $D_{pg}$ and $D_{pl}$ consist of three unidimensional convolutional layers and one linear layer. $D_{pg}$ has additional two linear layers to estimate $c'$.
-All the unidimensional convolutional layers have a kernel size of 4, a stride of 2, and a padding of 1.
-We set $\lambda_{c} = 10$, $\lambda_{a} = 50$ and $\lambda_{diff} = 100$.
+\paragraph{Implementation} In our implementation, $T$ (the length in frames of the input pose sequences) is 16 and $T'$ (the length in frames of the output pose sequences) is 128. $C$ (the number of categories of the latent code $c$) is 15.
+These categories correspond to the action classes of the H3.6M dataset \cite{h36m_pami}, which we used for the experiments. $G_p$ consists of an encoder to encode the input pose sequence and a decoder that generates the predicted pose sequence.
+The encoder consists of three unidimensional convolutional layers (1D CNN) and the decoder consists of one linear layer and six unidimensional convolutional layers. $D_p$ consists of four unidimensional convolutional layers and, one linear layer to model the $real/fake$ output and two linear layers to model the $c'$ output.
+We show the details of these network architectures in the Sec. \ref{detailed_pose} of the supplementary material.
+We set $\lambda_{gp} = 10$, $\lambda_{c} = 2.5$, $\lambda_{a} = 2.5$ and $\lambda_{diff} = 50$.